SwatiShriwastva/python-programming/README.md

 # python-programming
-This is a weather forecast app
+This is weather forecast app